Trauma bonding is a normal stress response.

 Adrenaline floods our brain.

-The revelation that there is no love; the discovery that we’re the ‘mark’ of a criminal fraudster takes our breath away; brings vertigo and laser clarity in equal measure.
-In one moment we go from the struggle of trying to align an out-of-sync relationship to the blinding truth that there isn’t one – there wasn’t one.
-It’s true love scam.
+The revelation that there is no love; the discovery that we’re a criminal fraudster’s “mark” takes our breath away.
+It brings vertigo and laser clarity in equal measure.
+In one moment we go from the struggle of trying to align an out-of-sync relationship to the blinding truth that there isn’t one – there wasn’t a relationship – it was true love scam.

 When we See Behind the Mask to the Monster

 Yes, before the mask completely falls we know things aren’t great – but not in our wildest imagination can we or anyone else yet comprehend the reality: we face a maestro of deceit and destruction wearing the skin and clothing of a person we thought was the love of our life.
-Terror floods our veins; danger stands before us where what felt merely like troubled-love stood only a split second ago.
+Terror floods our veins.
+Danger stands before us wearing the same shoes that troubled-love stood there wearing only a split second ago.
 Our heart races.
 Our mind spins.

 We fall into a chasm of terror or lift ourselves to a new life.

-We’ve all heard – and have experienced – that stress makes us sick from annoying colds to heart attacks.
-Stress has been thought to be something to avoid.
-There is no avoiding stress in the aftermath of a sociopath.
+We’ve all heard – and have experienced – that stress makes us sick with annoying colds to heart attacks.
+Stress has been something to avoid.
 During even one year of lots of stress, a leading health psychologist, Dr. Kelly McGonigal tells us, studies show that stress gives a 43% increased risk of edging us toward our demise – but – that’s old news!
 Now they know – DRUM ROLL: This is the result only if we believe stress is harmful. – Remember, they used to believe the earth was flat?

 There’s a new take on stress.